JohanDBothma/jbcrud/README.md

 A Livewire component that utilizes the **[WireElementsModal](https://github.com/wire-elements/modal)** to give us a nice edit interest modal.
 This also gives us a callback for the respective datatable to listen when there are changes, and rerender automatically

-### SignupMailable

-The mail that is sent on successful signup.
-The mail will format the languages and interests in human readable data before it sends it off in markdown format, to save time on styling.

 ## Testing

 General test cases has been added.
-I did not add test cases for every single function because that would take me a very long time without getting paid :)
+I did not add test cases for every single function because **TWP**

 To test, run php artisan test